sunflowerseed17/PythonDSProject/README.md

 Our replication findings, including key similarities and differences from the original work, are detailed in the **"Replication of Tadesse et al."** PDF file in this repository.

+To see the specificities of the repository, please look into repo_structure.pdf, which details the functions used and the structure of the repo in general.

 ---

 ## **Project Workflow**